 - In the “Get notifications from these senders” section at the bottom, click on Outlook.

-- Make sure that you have enabled all notification options and select how many notifications should be visible in the Action Center.
+- Make sure that you have enabled all notification options which you want to get (“Keep notification private on the lock screen” is off by default) and select how many notifications should be visible in the Action Center.

 - Close Settings.